robotont/robotont_gazebo/README.md

 Current Issues:
 Odometry ???   - /model/robotont/odometry@nav_msgs/Odometry@ignition.msgs.Odometry
-uri
+uri - Absolute path
 spawn a model into the world
-launch the models from ROS or from ign gazebo ?
+launch the models from ROS or from ign gazebo?